Roadmaps

 Infinite topologies

 A new infinite board size.
 Moves would be restricted to being within one square of the current minimum and maximum row and column.
-As well as an option of being infinite in both directions, there would be infinite in one direct but something else in the other direction.
+As well as an option of being infinite in both directions, there would be infinite in one direction but something else in the other direction.
 I believe the complete list of new topologies would be:

 • Infinite plane